 - Library Liaisions (to request from a specific subject specialist)

 - (if uncertain about who to ask)

-Morris Library librarians teach a 1-credit class offered through Curriculum and Instruction entitled "Introduction to Library Research".
+Morris Library librarians teach a 1-credit class offered through Curriculum and Instruction entitled "Introduction to College Research".
 It is an 8-week class, and several sections are available in both the first 8 weeks and the second 8 weeks of the semesters.
 It is usually taught in a hands-on environment for more effective learning of the resources.
 The course description is as follows:

 “Use of resources such as the library, electronic databases, and the Internet in order to find, evaluate, and use information effectively, efficiently, and ethically.
 Students will learn to determine the extent of the information needed, as well as learn to use software tools to manage their research.”

 The library is a central player in the university’s first-year experience initiative, known as Saluki First Year.
 For more information and links to material that instructors (especially those teaching freshman-level classes) will find useful, visit our research guide for the program.